MarioHdpz/react-exercises/README.md

 ___

-### Exercise 2: Real time sum
+### Exercise 3: Real time sum with configurable number of counters

-Now you have two counters, their values would only change with its own buttons.

-And also you have another value that should show the sum of the two counters in real time.

-Extra points: Show another result with the absolute difference between counters.
+Know you have to make a Real time sum but with a configurable number of counters.

+The Counter component is separated and it triggers two functions:

+1. onAdd when adding (this.props.onAdd() to call it)
+2. onSubstract on substracting (this.props.onSubstract() to call it)

+Where do you have to call them?

+Extra points 1: Counter state can be managed by its parent component, so convert it to a functional component.

+Extra points 2: Pass the number of arrays as a prop to the RealTimeSum component.